3star333/tradestudyagent/README.md

 1. User links Google via NextAuth (refresh + access tokens saved in `Account` row).
 2. When generating a study, the generator calls `exportToDocs` / `exportToSheets` with `userId`.
 3. A new Google Doc and Sheet are created in Drive (optionally inside provided folder).
-4. Content inserted (criteria, alternatives, scoring matrix).
+4. Content inserted (criteria, alternatives, scoring matrix) using a deterministic JSON parser for Sheets.
 5. File IDs attached to the trade study.
 6. Token refresh occurs automatically when approaching expiry.